Pedro Miguel (footballer): International career

-Ró-Ró appeared for the Cape Verde national under-21 team on 24 March 2009, playing entirely in a 2–0 friendly away loss to Portugal.
+Pedro Miguel appeared for the Cape Verde national under-21 team on 24 March 2009, playing entirely in a 2–0 friendly away loss to Portugal.
 He also represented the nation at the 2009 Lusofonia Games tournament, where his team won the gold medal.

-On 29 March 2016, Ró-Ró made his debut for Qatar, starting in a 2–0 away loss to China for the 2018 FIFA World Cup qualifiers.
+On 29 March 2016, Ró-Ró made his debut for Qatar, starting in a 2–0 defeat in China for the 2018 FIFA World Cup qualifiers.
 On 23 December 2017, he scored his first goal to conclude a 4–0 victory over Yemen at the 23rd Arabian Gulf Cup; the side exited in the group stage in Kuwait.
 He played all the matches at the 2019 AFC Asian Cup, as the tournament ended in triumph in the United Arab Emirates.

-Ró-Ró was also called up for the country's guest appearances at the 2019 Copa América and the 2021 CONCACAF Gold Cup, reaching the semi-finals of the latter.
+Pedro Miguel was also called up for the country's guest appearances at the 2019 Copa América and the 2021 CONCACAF Gold Cup, reaching the semi-finals of the latter.
 At the inaugural FIFA Arab Cup, in which Qatar came third on home turf that December, his campaign ended with a first-half injury against Oman in the second group game.

 Coach Félix Sánchez called up Ró-Ró for Qatar's hosting of the 2022 FIFA World Cup.
 He made three starts for the hosts, who finished bottom of their group.

+On 3 January 2024, Pedro Miguel was included in the 2023 Asian Cup squad.
+In the quarter-finals against Uzbekistan, he scored the decisive penalty in the 2–1 shoot-out win following a 1–1 draw.